 - Keep your group size down.
 Studies have found that riding in groups of 10 or less is the safest and most comfortable number for riders.

-Even when you follow all of the safety rules, motorcycle accidents can still happen, whether its a collision with another bike, or whether a different type of vehicle is involved.
+Even when you follow all of the safety rules, Washington motorcycle accidents can still happen, whether it’s a collision with another bike, or whether a different type of vehicle is involved.
 If you or a loved one have been involved in a motorcycle accident, it’s vital to understand how the accident was caused and whether you may deserve compensation.
 The Ye Law Firm offers free, confidential case reviews to the victims of motorcycle accidents in and around Seattle.
-To learn more, or to schedule your appointment, call (253) 946-0577 or fill out our short online contact form.
+To learn more, or to schedule your appointment, contact us or fill out our short online contact form.